mvolkmann/MyUnixEnv/notes/AngularNotes.md

 * a.k.a. annotations
 * functions that add functionality to classes, methods, and properties

+## DefinitelyTyped
+* to update type definitions obtained from DefinitelyTyped for a given package, enter
+  `npm install -D @types/{package-name}`

 ## Modules
 - @NgModule annotation
   * declarations - list of view classes used by this module